Sufyaan-Kazi/SBoot-Cities-Service/README.md

 ###Usage!
 When you run this app locally or on CF you can access its features using several RESTful endpoints. e.g. when running locally:
 * <a href="http://localhost:8080/cities" target="_blank">http://localhost:8080/cities</a> - returns a single page JSON listing cities (20 cities in a page)
-* http://localhost:8080/cities?page=2&size=5&sort=fales - returns only FIVE results from the SECOND page
+* <a href="http://localhost:8080/cities?page=2&size=5&sort=false" target="_blank">http://localhost:8080/cities?page=2&size=5&sort=false</a> - returns only FIVE results from the SECOND page
-* http://localhost:8080/cities/search/name?q=ASJUNTAS - returns a list of cities named ADJUNTAS
+* <a href="http://localhost:8080/cities/search/name?q=ADJUNTAS" target="_blank">http://localhost:8080/cities/search/name?q=ADJUNTAS</a> - returns a list of cities named ADJUNTAS
-* http://localhost:8080/cities/search/nameContains?q=WASH&size=3 - returns the first three results of the search to find any cities with a name contianng the word "WASH" (case insensitive search)
+* <a href="http://localhost:8080/cities/search/nameContains?q=WASH&size=3" target="_blank">http://localhost:8080/cities/search/nameContains?q=WASH&size=3</a> - returns the first three results of the search to find any cities with a name contianng the word "WASH" (case insensitive search)
-* http://localhost:8080/health - This returns the current health of the app, it is provided by Spring Boot Actuator.
+* <a href="http://localhost:8080/health" target="_blank">http://localhost:8080/health</a> - This returns the current health of the app, it is provided by Spring Boot Actuator.
 This and all other actuator endpoints that actuator provides are available immediately.

 ###Achitecture!
 This app is very simple, it is ultimately driven by three classes and some properties and thats it.